zichongkao/selectstarsql/frontmatter.md

 FROM executions
 LIMIT 3"></sql-exercise>

 On one level, the data is simply a part of a mundane programming book.
-On another, each row represents immense suffering, lives lost, and in some cases redemption and acceptance.
+On another, each row represents immense suffering, lives lost, and in some cases amazing redemption and acceptance.
 In preparing for this dataset, I was deeply moved by a number of the statements and found myself re-evaluting my position on capital punishment.
 I hope that as we examine the data, you too will contemplate the deeper issues at play.

 <br>
 <a name="technicals"></a>